Victorian Schools Garden Program

 01/09/2025 By Tania Karamitos

-NGIV is delighted to announce funding has been secured to continue Branch Out, our program introducing secondary school students to the world of horticulture.
+The Nursery and Garden Industry Victoria (NGIV) is delighted to announce that funding has been secured to continue Branch Out, our innovative program introducing secondary school students to the world of horticulture.

-Branch Out gives students hands-on experiences and insights into the diverse career pathways our industry offers, inspiring the next generation to consider horticulture as a rewarding future.
+Branch Out offers students hands-on experiences and insights into the diverse career opportunities our industry provides—sparking curiosity and inspiring the next generation to consider horticulture as a rewarding and sustainable future.

-We thank the Victorian Government and The Hon.
-Ros Spence, Minister for Agriculture, for their support in ensuring more students will have the chance to connect with plants, people and possibilities in horticulture.
+Sponsored by the Victorian Government and The Hon.
+Ros Spence, Minister for Agriculture, the $100,000 funding ensures more students across Victoria can connect with plants, people, and possibilities through engaging classroom and industry-based learning until the end of 2026.

 Filed Under: News